 Robert A. Bond

-Robert A. Bond is the Chief Technology Officer (CTO) at MIT Lincoln Laboratory.
-He is responsible for the development of the Laboratory's long-term technology strategy and the coordination of collaborative research with MIT campus.
+Robert A. Bond is Principal Staff in the Technology Office at MIT Lincoln Laboratory.
+He contributes to the office's development of the Laboratory's long-term technology strategy and the coordination of collaborative research with MIT campus.

-Prior to his appointment as CTO, Mr. Bond served as the Associate Head of the Intelligence, Surveillance, and Reconnaissance (ISR) and Tactical Systems Division.
+Prior to his appointment as Principal Staff, Bond served as the Laboratory's Chief Technology Officer.
+He formerly was the Associate Head of the Intelligence, Surveillance, and Reconnaissance (ISR) and Tactical Systems Division.
 In his career, he has focused on the research and development of high-performance embedded signal and image processors and algorithms.
 He has led research initiatives in a wide range of ISR computing technologies spanning custom very-large-scale integration (VLSI) circuits, parallel processors, nonlinear signal processing, graph detection theory, and parallel processing middleware.
 Prior to coming to Lincoln Laboratory, he worked at CAE Ltd. on flight simulators and then at Sperry, where he developed naval command and control applications.